8. Processing multidimensional data#

 It ordered the matrix with respect to the values in the first column (all rows permuted in the same way, together).

-With two vectors (logical or integer) things are a tad more horrible, as in this case not only some form of shape broadcasting comes into play but also all the headache-inducing exceptions listed in the perhaps not the most clearly written Advanced Indexing section of the numpy manual.
-Cheer up, though: things in pandas are much worse; see Section 10.5.
+Indexing based on two logical or integer vectors is a tad more horrible, as in this case not only some form of shape broadcasting comes into play but also all the headache-inducing exceptions listed in the perhaps not the most clearly written Advanced Indexing section of the numpy manual.
+Cheer up, though: Section 10.5 points out that indexing in pandas is even more troublesome.

 A[ [0, -1, 0, 2, 0], [1, 2, 0, 2, 1] ]